michaeldito/Google-Cloud-Payroll-API/README.md

 **The service should now be ready.**

 ## Startup Scripts
-Each component has a startup script, here are their locations
+Each component has a startup script, here are their locations:

-Application - restserver/start-server.sh
+Application - `restserver/start-server.sh`

 The following components have 2 options: one script is for the SQL database, the other is for Spanner.
 			SQL				Spanner